Welcome to our Winter Activity Page

 Perhaps your house is too small (you live in an apartment or condo), or your landlord doesn't allow you to keep a dog.
 Perhaps your family just doesn't have the time to exercise a dog, groom her, or take her to the vet when she is sick.
 Or maybe someone in your family has allergies to dogs.

-Have you considered one of the cuddly and loving creatures below instead?
-Or even something not quite as cuddly, like a tortoise or a fish?
+Have you considered a cuddly, friendly little hamster or gerbil instead?
+Or even something not quite as cuddly, like a bird or a fish?

 How about a rabbit or a guinea pig?
 They make wonderful, affectionate and fairly long-lived pets.
 Or a mouse or rat?
 They are intelligent and can be taught to do tricks quite easily.
 How about a hamster or gerbil?
 A chinchilla?
 Or, if the allergic person cannot tolerate any animal hair, there are pet birds.
 Or fish.
 Did you know that with patience you can actually train a goldfish to do simple tricks such as swimming through a hoop for rewards?
 Amazing!

 Be sure to check out your local humane society or animal rescue when looking for a new pet.
-They often have many different types of animals, both large and small.
+They frequently have many different types of animals, both large and small.

-Here are some useful hamster links for you:
+Here are some useful turtle links for you, with much more information:

 For Parents Too